 Step 2

-Securely close the Instant Pot lid and set it to sealing position.
+Securely close the Instant Pot lid and set it to the sealing position.
 Select "Manual" or "Pressure Cook" mode (depending on your model) and adjust it to high pressure.
 Set the cook time to 5 minutes.

-The Instant Pot will take some time to come up to pressure, which typically takes around 5-10 minutes depending on your model and altitude.
+The Instant Pot will take some time to come up to pressure, which typically takes around 5-10 minutes, depending on your model and altitude.
 Once it reaches pressure, it will start counting down from 5 minutes.

 While the eggs are cooking, prepare an ice water bath by filling a large bowl with cold water and adding ice cubes.
 This will help stop the cooking process quickly and make peeling easier.